-Suppose that the operation G with a target level, target(G) = 4, and an associated path identifier n is removed from Oset.
-Suppose also that the partial term H is considered as the input of G. The operation K is added to $path_n$ as a terminal node, and the path is constructed, since the operation K can be implemented in a minimum of five adder-steps that exceeds target(G).
-Furthermore, a new path, namely, $path{n+1}$ , is formed by inserting the operation I to $path_n$ , since the $max\level$ value of the operation I is higher than target(G), indicating that there is (are) operation(s) that cause greater delay than the $user\delay$ with the operations in this path.
-Therefore, the operation I with its target level target(I) = I target(G)-1 and associated path identifier n+1 is added to Oset.
-We note that the operation J is not considered to be added to $path_n$ , because it can be implemented in a maximum of four adder-steps that does not exceed the target(G) value.
+Suppose that the operation G with target level, target(G)=4, and associated path identifier, n, is removed from the Oset.
+Also, suppose that the partial term H is considered as the input of G. The operation K is added to the $path_n$ as a terminal node and the path is constructed, since the operation K can be implemented in minimum 5 adder-steps that exceeds the target(G).
+Also, a new path, $path{n+1}$ , is formed by inserting the operation I to the $path_n$ , since the max\level value of the operation I is higher than target(G) indicating that there is(are) operation(s) that cause greater delay than the user\delay with the operations in this path.
+So, the operation I with its target level target(I) = target(G) - 1 and associated path identifier, n+1, is added to the Oset.
+We note that the operation J is not considered to be added to the $path_n$ , because it can be implemented in maximum of 4 adder-steps that does not exceed the target(G) value.

-After all paths that violate $user\delay$ have been found, a single additional constraint for each complete overdelay path is added to the 0-1 ILP problem: $-optvar_1 - optvar_2 - \cdots - optvar_m \geq 1-m$ , where $optvar_j$ , $1 \leq j \leq m$ , denotes the optimization variable of an operation in the path, and m is the number of operations in the path.
+After all paths that violate user\delay have been found, a single additional constraint for each complete over-delay path is added to the 0-1 ILP problem: $-optvar_1 - optvar_2 - \ldots - optvar_m \ge 1 - m$ , where $optvar_j$ , $1 \le j \le m$ , denotes the optimization variable of an operation in the path and m is the number of operations in the path.
 The delay constraints express that the operations in the path must not be included together in the solution.
 This guarantees that the solution to be found by the 0-1 ILP solver respects the delay constraints and allows for the possible sharing of partial terms in the paths with other partial terms not in the critical paths.
-Finally, using the same cost function, the constraints obtained from the Boolean network, together with these delay constraints, are given to the 0-1 ILP solver to find a solution with the minimum area.
+Finally, using the same cost function, the constraints obtained from the Boolean network together with these delay constraints are given to the 0-1 ILP solver to find a solution with minimum area.